cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

 #### GWS.GMAIL.13.1v0.2
-Unintended external reply warnings SHALL be enabled to avoid unintentional replies and remind users to treat external messages with caution.
+Unintended external reply warnings SHALL be enabled

 - _Rationale:_ Unintended external reply warnings can help reduce the risk of exposing sensitive information in replies to external messages.
 Enabling these warnings reminds users to treat external messages with caution, reducing this risk and enhancing the safety and integrity of user data and systems.
+This helps avoid unintentional replies and remind users to treat external messages with caution.
-- _Last modified:_ July, 10, 2023
+- _Last modified:_ June 7, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)